Conflux-Chain/conflux-documentation/docs/espace/DeveloperQuickstart.md

 Since eSpace is EVM-Compatible, you’ll just need to point your favorite builder tools at a Conflux eSpace RPC Provider.

-If you not familiar with Ethereum development, you can first learn [Ethereum's basic and stack at it's documentation](https://ethereum.org/en/developers/)
+If you are not familiar with Ethereum development, you can start by learning the basics and understanding its stack through [Ethereum's official documentation](https://ethereum.org/en/developers/)

 ## Acquiring CFX